Forward Pharma A/S (FWP)'s Financial Results Comparing With Auris Medical Holding Ltd. (NASDAQ:EARS) | New Business Observer

 Liquidity

-Forward Pharma A/S has a Current Ratio of 74.5 and a Quick Ratio of 74.5.
-Competitively, Auris Medical Holding Ltd.’s Current Ratio is 1.3 and has 1.3 Quick Ratio.
-Forward Pharma A/S’s better ability to pay short and long-term obligations than Auris Medical Holding Ltd.
+Forward Pharma A/S’s Current Ratio is 74.5 while its Quick Ratio is 74.5.
+On the competitive side is, Auris Medical Holding Ltd. which has a 1.3 Current Ratio and a 1.3 Quick Ratio.
+Forward Pharma A/S is better positioned to pay off short and long-term obligations compared to Auris Medical Holding Ltd.

 Performance